Visitors have been taking scenic boat tours of Florida waterways ever since there were visitors to Florida.

 Clearly, they were on to something; — there are few better ways to see the state’s beauty than on a Florida boat tour.
 With 1,800 miles of coastline and 12,000 miles of rivers and streams, you’ll never run out of places to cruise.

 There are dozens of boat tours in Florida, but here are nine that stand out for their history or the special experience they offer.
+In many cases, these boat tours use vessels that look just like the originals.

 How many of them have you taken?